 A combination of obsessive and compulsive symptoms is present in cases of OCD.
 Obsessions may be sexual, violent or religious in nature, or have to do with unwelcome and uncontrollable thoughts that lead to obsessive worry about otherwise unimportant things.
 Compulsions may include repetitive behaviors or rituals meant to calm their worries.

-Panic disorder is a complicated anxiety disorder whose causes aren't entirely clear.
+Panic disorder is a complicated anxiety disorder, the causes of which aren't entirely clear.
 While it has been shown to regularly reoccur within families, it is also a common accompanying condition to other conditions including depression and PTSD.

 Panic attacks are the central symptom of a panic disorder.
-Panic attacks are periods of intense anxiety which involve the fight or flight reaction being triggered in the brain by environmental or mental stimuli that pose no realistic immediate threat.
+Panic attacks are periods of intense anxiety that involve the fight-or-flight reaction being triggered in the brain by environmental or mental stimuli that pose no realistic immediate threat.
 They result in symptoms like: